The Week Ahead

 Students will continue to grow as readers and writers in literacy this week.
 In Readers Workshop the JK students will be thinking about and practicing sequencing through discussions and read alouds like Maurice Sendak’s Where The Wild Things Are and Audrey Wood’s The Napping House.
 Students will also be working in literacy centers to strengthen syllables, letter formation, and cvc words.
 In Writers Workshop, students will express creativity and care as they write stories in their journals using illustration and best-guess spelling.
 Our writers will be challenged to stretch out words using syllables to identify each sound within a word, and also to separate each new word with a finger space.

 Have a fantastic week!

 Mark Your Calendars

-Thursday: Tonight look for an item that has a unique sound and bring it to school in the bag provided.
-Shh…don't tell anyone what's inside; we will use our sense of hearing to try and guess what you brought tomorrow at school.
+Tuesday: Tonight look for an item that has a unique sound and bring it to school in the bag provided.
+Shh…do not tell anyone what's inside; in class tomorrow we will use our sense of hearing to try and guess what you found.

 Wednesday: This Friday at Community Meeting (8:30am), our JK class will present a read aloud of “Yo!
 Yes?”
 Tonight you will find a copy of this book to read at home.
 Practice reading this story tonight with friends and family.
 Remember to use expression to show the characters feelings as they make a new friend.

 Thursday: Each Friday the JK class visits our school library and selects one book to borrow for a week.
 Tonight, enjoy reading your book with family for the last night, and remember to return it to school tomorrow.

 Alta Vista School | email@example.com | Telephone: 415 / 467.3700